RaphBloch/AzimutProject/README.md

 First we mount only the container of the  DB for the integration test of the DB docker-compose up -d db
-Replace the db_name and db_password with your credentials and then launch  Also check if you did mapping in the the init of the DB container cd AzimutServer py integration_test.py
+Replace the db_name and db_password with your credentials (that you defined in the definition of the DB container) and then launch  Also check if you did mapping in the the init of the DB container cd AzimutServer py integration_test.py

 2. **Run API tests using**

 First we mount only the container of the DB for the API tests docker-compose up -d db cd AzimutServer pip install -r requirements.txt